Fuel pumps

 A good fuel card program offers carriers significant per-gallon discounts on diesel, as well as savings on other services.

 As a carrier, you want a fuel card that consistently offers strong savings on diesel at locations along the lanes your company runs.
-Finding a card program that offers the right blend of discounts and flexibility can help your fleet save thousands of dollars a year on fuel.
+Finding a card program that provides the right blend of discounts and flexibility can help your fleet save thousands of dollars a year on fuel.

 How Are Fuel Savings Calculated?

 Per-gallon fuel discounts are negotiated between the merchant and the fuel card company.
-There are two models of savings offered by most fuel card companies: “retail-minus,” and “cost-plus.”
+There are two models of savings offered by most fuel card companies: “retail-minus” and “cost-plus.”

 What Happens When You Swipe the Card?